Last Updated:

 Cartoon image of a man showing his arm where he received a vaccination

 Human papillomaviruses (HPV) are a group of common viruses spread through skin to skin contact.
-Some are sexually transmitted and can cause causing genital warts, and a range of types of cancer.
+Most are sexually transmitted and can cause genital warts, and a range of types of cancer.
 There are more than 150 types of HPV, at least 14 of these are high-risk types linked to cancer.

 Introduction